lightstep/lightstep-tracer-javascript/README.md

 **Browser-specific initialization options**

-* `instrument_page_load` `bool` - The functionality works for short-page visits in a "traditional" multi-page website.
-However, for a single-page web app where a visit to a single "page" can creates a long-lived single span for the entire session.
+* `instrument_page_load` `bool` - creates a long-lived single span for the entire session and recommended for short-page visits in a "traditional" multi-page website.
+However, for a single-page web app where a visit to a single "page" can creates a wrong single span it's recommend to disable it.
 False: automatic disables instrumentation.
 Defaults to true.
 This must be set at initialization, changes after initialization will have no effect.

 * `xhr_instrumentation` `bool` - if false, disables automatic instrumentation of XMLHttpRequests (XHRs).
 This must be set at initialization; changes after initialization will have no effect.
 Defaults to false.